 Innovation Development Courses

-The mission of the Michigan Innovation Prize is to cultivate and enhance innovation and entrepreneurship in the Department of Surgery through innovations which advance the care of surgical patients.
-The Michigan Surgical Innovation Prize is awarded to outstanding surgical innovations from teams that have excelled through the department's Surgical Innovation Development Accelerator Course.
+The Michigan Promise aims to cultivate and enhance innovation and entrepreneurship in the Department of Surgery by supporting the development of new ideas that advance the care of surgical patients.
+The department's Michigan Surgical Innovation Accelerator (MSIA) course guides teams who are interested in bringing new products in the field of surgery to market, and the course culminates in a competition between the top teams for funding.
 An oversight committee made up of faculty experts in and out of the Department of Surgery, as well as engineering, industry leaders, and venture capital partners, reviews team proposals and executive summaries and provides expertise regarding funding decisions.

-The Department of Surgery's Innovation & Entrepreneurship core offers a hub of innovation development opportunities for trainees and faculty members throughout their careers.
+The Department of Surgery's Center for Surgical Innovation core offers a hub of innovation development opportunities for trainees and faculty members throughout their careers.